 - ensure inquiry staff can efficiently access and use information as necessary

 - support compliance with relevant legislation

 - help protect personal or sensitive information

 - facilitate the efficient selection and transfer of the inquiry record

 Establish roles and responsibilities of the relevant parties.

 Develop and implement an information management policy which covers principles for the management, review and transfer of the inquiry record.

-Discover how to establish copyright and ownership of information relating to a public inquiry.
+Clarify copyright and ownership of information relating to the inquiry.

-Find guidance on the selection of public inquiry records for permanent preservation and disposal decisions.
+Selection of records for permanent preservation and disposal decisions.

-Find out how to manage sensitive information and conduct a sensitivity review.
+Managing sensitive information and conducting a sensitivity review.